aleshaleksey/AZDice/README.md

 Compiling
 ---------

-Compiles on rust 1.28.0 with cargo build --release --features="winit glium libc"
+~~Compiles on rust 1.28.0 with cargo build --release --features="winit glium libc"~~ Compiles on rust 1.43.0 with `cargo build` or `cargo build --release`.
+NB: Lastest version is not compatible with older versions of rust.

 *Update 2018-10-24: Now builds on travis without doing silly things to conrod.*
+*Update 2020-06-22: Now builds on travis again (did not build after incorporation of libazdice, possibly due to update to toolchain.)*

 Feedback
 --------